ISTAFAMARSHALL/nww-website3.0/README.md

 - **Dynamic Image Slideshow**: Captivating visuals on the homepage that set the tone for the experience.
 - **Impactful Messaging**: A strong, clear message that resonates with the values of our community.
 - **Easy Navigation**: Quick access to event registration, information about our mission, and user testimonials.
-- **Email Integration**: Seamless communication through our integration with the SendGrid API.
+- **Email Integration**: Seamless communication through our integration with the Mailjet API.

 ## Technologies Used

 - **Next.js**: A powerful React framework for building modern web applications.
 - **React**: A JavaScript library for crafting interactive user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for sleek and responsive designs.
-- **SendGrid**: A robust email API service for handling all our communication needs.
+- **Mailjet**: A robust email API service for handling all our communication needs.
 - **Vercel**: A platform for smooth deployment and scaling of our web application.

 ## Getting Started